opendocsg/slw-judgments-backfill/2005_SGHC_51/report.md

 **Lai Kew Chai J:**

 1       This appeal turned on the principles governing the determination of the quantum of maintenance for a former wife.
-I heard the wife’s appeal against the decision of the district judge of the Family and Juvenile Courts ordering the husband to pay her lump sum maintenance of $40, (see [2004] SGDC 248).
+I heard the wife’s appeal against the decision of the district judge of the Family and Juvenile Courts ordering the husband to pay her lump sum maintenance of $40, (see <span class="citation">[2004] SGDC 248</span>).
 At the conclusion of the hearing of the appeal, I allowed the appeal and ordered the husband to pay the wife maintenance at $3,500 per month for three years and thereafter at $2,500 per month.
 I further ordered that the husband had the option to elect, in writing within two weeks from the date of the order, to pay the wife lump sump maintenance of $216,000 by two instalments, payable on 15 January 2005 and 15 January 2006.

 2       I now set out the material facts and the reasons for the decisions I made.